 This week, after 27 years, I read it again.
 My second reading was profoundly different from the first.
 It was still rewarding and disturbing.
 I cried pretty steadily for the last hour of reading and a while after.
 But the world has changed so much in 27 years that it’s a different book.

-The White Hotel (don’t read on if you don’t want to know what happens) is about several things, but is essentially about Freud’s article Beyond the Pleasure Principle, in which he posits that humans are motivated by the life instinct (creativity, harmony, sexual connection, reproduction, and self-preservation) and the death instinct (destruction, repetition, aggression, compulsion, and self-destruction) – by sex and death.
+The White Hotel (don’t read on if you don’t want to know what happens) is about several things, but is based in Freud’s article Beyond the Pleasure Principle, in which he posits that humans are motivated by the life instinct (creativity, harmony, sexual connection, reproduction, and self-preservation) and the death instinct (destruction, repetition, aggression, compulsion, and self-destruction) – by sex and death.